Who We Are

 She is currently researching a book under the working title ‘TV IV: Television and Video-on-Demand.’

-is a Senior Lecturer in Film and Media Studies.
+is Senior Lecturer in Film and Media Studies.
 Jenny graduated from the MFA at the Slade School of Fine Art and is a creative practitioner and experimental animator.

 Professor Patricia MacCormack

 Patricia has published extensively in the areas of continental philosophy (especially Deleuze, Guattari, Serres, Irigaray, Lyotard, Kristeva, Blanchot, Ranciere), feminism, queer theory, posthuman theory, horror film, body modification, animal rights/abolitionism, cinesexuality and ethics.

 Currently she is working on a new impact case study on inclusivity in mental health and criminal justice especially in relation with issues of sexual difference and Trans rights.

 is Associate Professor of Film and Media Studies.
 He is an experimental filmmaker, whose work has shown in cinemas, museums and galleries worldwide.

 His work typically explores fundamental aesthetics of digital imaging by way of incisive cutting, abstraction and colour fields.
 He has written widely on experimental film and video and occasionally curates film programmes.